Smakson/Cryptopals/README.md

 # Cryptopals
-Solutions to exercises found on the Cryptopals website.
+Solutions to exercises found on the <a href=https://cryptopals.com/>Cryptopals</a> website.